verma-divyanshu-git/tunify/README.md

 # Tunify

-Tunify is a music recommendation system that recommends songs similar to a seed song entered by the user.
-The system uses the Spotify Web API to search for songs and calculate similarity scores between songs based on their audio features.
+Tunify is a spotify music recommendation system that suggests songs similar to a user-provided seed song.
+This project uses the Spotify API to obtain audio features of songs and calculate similarity scores between the seed song and other songs in the Spotify database.

+## Getting Started

+### Prerequisites
+To run this project, you will need the following:

+- A Spotify Developer account
+- Jupyter Notebook
+- Python 3
+- Spotipy library (can be installed via pip)

+### Installing
+1. Clone the repository to your local machine
+2. Install the required packages using pip: `pip install spotipy`

 ## Usage

-To use Tunify, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/Tunify.git`
-2. Install the required packages: `pip install -r requirements.txt`
-3. Enter your Spotify API credentials in `recommend.py`
-4. Run the application: `python app.py`
-5. Open your web browser and go to `http://localhost:5000`

-## Requirements

-Tunify requires the following packages to be installed:

-- Flask==2.0.2
-- spotipy==2.19.0
-- numpy==1.21.2
-- scikit-learn==1.0.1

-## Files

-- `app.py`: Flask application that runs the web interface for Tunify.
-- `recommend.py`: Contains the main function that uses the Spotify API to recommend similar songs.
-- `templates/index.html`: HTML template for the home page.
-- `templates/results.html`: HTML template for the results page.
-- `static/main.css`: CSS stylesheet for the web interface.
+1. Open the Jupyter Notebook file, `final_file.ipynb`
+2. Input the name of a seed song when prompted
+3. The program will output a list of 5 songs similar to the seed song, along with their Spotify URLs and similarity scores

-## Future Improvements
+## Future Development

-- Implement user authentication to access personalized recommendations.
-- Incorporate additional audio features and machine learning algorithms to improve song similarity scores.
+- Deploy Tunify as a web app using Flask or another web framework
+- Improve the recommendation algorithm by taking into account genre, language, and other factors
-- Add a music player component to the web interface to allow users to listen to recommended songs directly on the site.
+- Allow users to play recommended songs directly within the app
+- Integration with user's Spotify account to access their personal playlists and listening history

+## Acknowledgements
+This project was created using the Spotipy library, which provides a Python interface to the Spotify Web API.
+The library was developed by Paul Lamere and is available on [GitHub](https://github.com/spotipy-dev/spotipy).

+## Contributing
+Pull requests are welcome.